khinds10/MoonClock/README.md

 ### FINISHED

+On the tablet itself install a "kiosk style" browser application, one that's meant to keep the same page displayed for long periods of time.
+It should also keep the screen on, so it doesn't turn off due to inactivity when it's inside the frame.

+Point the kiosk browser app to your created new website above.

 Screw the back panel (thin piece of wood) on the painting, Hang on the wall with USB power nearby:

 ![](https://raw.githubusercontent.com/khinds10/MoonClock/master/construction/20181129_195801.jpg)